 In 2009, NYTW created Mind the Gap: Intergenerational Theatre Workshop as a way to foster meaningful dialogue among artists and audiences of diverse backgrounds and generations.
-Mind the Gap workshops are held twice per season at NYTW, as well as in residence at multiple community partner locations around New York City.
+Mind the Gap workshops are held twice per season at NYTW, as well as in residence at multiple community partner locations in New York City and beyond.

 The goals of the program are both to teach writing and theatre skills and foster better communication and understanding between these two age groups.
 No playwriting or theatre experience is necessary to participate in Mind the Gap.

 - INVESTIGATE, LISTEN and EMPATHIZE with someone of another generation, while using playwriting as a tool to understand and represent their unique experience